We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Meals: B,D

-The walk consists of a few ups and downs however there is a shorter distance to cover.
-Pass through Zuriain then up the side of Mount Narval to reach the Santa Marina Hermitage in Arleta.
-From the old town of Buriin, a village that disappeared in the 14th Century, there is a steep descent into Villave.
-The route then connects to Burlada and leads you to the final climb into Pamplona – a wonderful walk into this truly historic city.
-Distance: 16 or 20km/10 or 12.5mi
+Today's walk has a few ups and downs however there is a shorter distance to cover.
+Continuing through the valley you follow the course of the Arga river and pass through Zuriain and other small towns such as Irotz where the 16th century Church of San Pedro is located, and up the side of Mount Narval to reach the Santa Marina Hermitage in Arleta.
+From Buriin, a village that disappeared in the 14th Century, there is a steep descent into Villava.
+The route then connects to Burlada and leads you to the final climb into Pamplona – a wonderful walk into this historic city.
+Dinner is not included tonight so you are free to sample the local pinxtos (tapas).
+Distance: 20km or 15km/12.5 or 9.4mi

 Meals: B